vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Don't authorize or capture too early!
 It's best to do it as late as possible.
 The recommended approach is to create an endpoint in VSF2 Middleware that both authorizes a payment and creates an order a line below.
 The desired situation is to authorize payment and create an order at once.

 ## Architecture
-- API Endpoints in VSF2 Middleware for communication with the eCommerce and PSP
+- API Endpoints in VSF2 Middleware for communication with the eCommerce and PSP,
-- API Endpoint for PSP's Webhook
+- API Endpoint for PSP's Webhook,
-- Composable for comunication with endpoints and storing some data
+- composable for comunication with endpoints and storing some data,
-- Vue component that uses composable and implements visual part and view's logic
+- Vue component that uses composable and implements visual part and view's logic,
-- Separate build for client (component, composable, types, and constants), and for server (endpoints, types)
+- separate build for client (component, composable, types, and constants), and for server (endpoints, types),
-- Nuxt plugin that registers PSP with provided configuration, and Nuxt module that registers the plugin
+- Nuxt plugin that registers PSP with provided configuration, and Nuxt module that registers the plugin,
-- It's worth to use monorepo and separate packages per eCommerce.
+- it's worth to use monorepo and separate packages per eCommerce.
 If you would want to create integration for same PSP with a different eCommerce one day - then you could create additional package with shared things like types or some constants.

+Based on our experience, we've created the [**Payment integration template**](https://github.com/vuestorefront/payment-template) which is a perfect starting point for creating a new integration.
+There you have everything what's mentioned above.
+Customize what's necessary, remove what's redundand.

 ## Integrating PSP with certain eCommerce